-Kwaneta Harris is a former nurse, business owner, and expat, now an incarcerated journalist and Movements Against Mass Incarceration Social Change Fellow.
+Kwaneta Harris is a former nurse, business owner, and expat, now an incarcerated journalist.
 In her writing, she illuminates how the experience of being incarcerated in the largest state prison in Texas is vastly different for women in ways that directly map onto a culture rooted in misogyny.
 Her stories expose how the intersection of gender, race, and place contribute to state-sanctioned, gender-based violence.

 Harris is an abolition feminist and through her writing she offers a peek inside the brutal criminal legal system, with hope to reimagine effective non-carceral solutions for those who harm.
 She writes about censorship, healthcare, climate, and how they affect systems-affected people.